20 Best Things to Do in Kitty Hawk, NC

 11. Break out at the OBXscape Rooms

-12. Pet a Stingray at the North Carolina Aquarium on Roanoke Island
+12. Explore the North Carolina Aquarium on Roanoke Island

 Photo Credit: Francisco Blanco